FindStr Search strings that include quotes and or backslashes must be escaped as follows.

-On Vista and Windows7/2008 the maximum allowed length for a single search string is 511 bytes.
+On Windows7 and newer the maximum allowed length for a single search string is 511 bytes.
 If any search string exceeds 511 then the result is a FINDSTR: Search string too long. error with ERRORLEVEL 2.

 When doing a regular expression search, the maximum search string length is 254.
 A regular expression with length between 255 and 511 will result in a FINDSTR: Out of memory error with ERRORLEVEL 2.
 A regular expression length >511 results in the FINDSTR: Search string too long. error.

 Files specified as a command line argument or via the /F:FILE option have no known line length limit.
 Searches were successfully run against a 128MB file that did not contain a single <LF>.

 Piped data and Redirected input is limited to 8191 bytes per line.
 This limit is a "feature" of FINDSTR.
 It is not inherent to pipes or redirection.
 FINDSTR using redirected stdin or piped input will never match any line that is >=8k bytes.
 Lines >= 8k generate an error message to stderr, but ERRORLEVEL is still 0 if the search string is found in at least one line of at least one file.

 Dave Benham - List of undocumented features and limitations of FINDSTR from StackOverflow

 “Getting it round a corner is like trying to get my wardrobe up a fire escape.
 It's very hard work, and it's hard to see where you're going” ~Jeremy Clarkson (reviewing the BMW Z8)

 FINDSTR - Search for a text string in a file.

 Equivalent bash command (Linux): grep - Search file(s) for lines that match a given pattern.